Cyber-Duck/Silverstripe-Blacklist/readme.md

-# blacklist
+# Blacklist
-A SilverStripe module for logging an blocking users.
+A SilverStripe module for logging and blocking users.

 Logs the user type, IP address, host, and referer as well as the URL requested and logged time.